In this guide on different types of frogs in Nebraska, we’ll look at four of the most common types of frogs you’re likely to see.

 In addition, these types of frogs in Nebraska can often be seen moving across roads at night during certain times of the year.

-If they are not crushed by cars while crossing roads, they will breed in ponds or other bodies of water.
+If cars do not crush them while crossing roads, they will breed in ponds or other bodies of water.

 8. Pickerel Frog